awantika10/Desgen/README.md

 # Desgen
 Desgen is an open source project dedicated to develop innovative designs through the latest UX/UI technologies to sketch your ideas onto the latest devices and platforms.
-Most of the open-source organization and platforms have Web development, Android Development, ML, etc, but ever wonder any organization or project which is completely dedicated to solving real-world problems related to UI?
+Most of the open-source organization and platforms have Web Development, Android Development, ML, etc, but ever wonder any organization or project which is completely dedicated to solving real-world problems related to UI?
 Think about designing a wireless garden management system, or a smart video management system!!
 In Desgen we have a mission to bring meaningful changes in people's lives, we thrive every day to enable simpler solutions to the most complicated challenges. <br>
 # We Believe:-
 * Everyone is creative.